Pinafore/qb/README.md

 ## Information on our data sources
 ### Wikipedia Dumps

 As part of our ingestion pipeline we access raw wikipedia dumps.
-The current code is based on the english wikipedia dumps created on 2017/04/01 available at https://dumps.wikimedia.org/enwiki/20170401/
+Updated dumps can be found here: https://dumps.wikimedia.org/enwiki/.
+The current code is based on the english wikipedia dumps created on 2017/04/01 available at https://dumps.wikimedia.org/enwiki/20170401/.

 Of these we use the following (you may need to use more recent dumps)